Missouri Attorney General not aware committee looking to strip $6.8 million from his budget

 Missouri Attorney General Josh Hawley (R) feels confident that state lawmakers will restore $6.8 million in funding from his office’s consumer protection fund.
-Hawley tells Missourinet his office was not aware a House budget committee would be considering last night an amendment to strip away that funding.
+Hawley tells Missourinet his office was not aware a House budget committee was considering an amendment Tuesday night to strip away that funding.

 “We didn’t know anything about it and we sent someone as soon as we heard and that’s one of the reasons we were so surprised,” says Hawley.